Heterogeneous domain adaptation: An unsupervised approach

-\begin{IEEEbiography}[{ }]{Jie Lu} (F'18) is a Distinguished Professor and the Director of Centre for Artificial Intelligence at the University of Technology Sydney, Aus-tralia.
-She received the Ph.D. degree from Curtin University of Tech-nology, Australia, in 2000.
+\end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jie Lu} (F'18) is a Distinguished Professor and the Director of the Centre for Artificial Intelligence at the University of Technology Sydney, Australia.
+She received the Ph.D. degree from Curtin University of Technology, Australia, in 2000.

 Her main research expertise is in fuzzy transfer learning, decision support systems, concept drift, and recommender systems.
-She has published six research books and 400 papers in Artificial Intelligence, IEEE transactions on Fuzzy Systems and other refereed journals and conference proceedings.
-She has won over 20 Australian Research Council (ARC) discovery grants and other research grants for over \$4 million.
-She serves as Editor-In-Chief for Knowledge-Based Systems (Elsevier) and Editor-In-Chief for International Journal on Computational Intelligence Systems (Atlantis), has delivered 20 keynote speeches at international conferences, and has chaired 10 international conferences.
-She is a Fellow of IEEE and Fellow of IFSA.
+She has published six research books and $400$ papers in Artificial Intelligence, IEEE transactions on Fuzzy Systems and other refereed journals and conference proceedings.
+She has won over $20$ Australian Research Council (ARC) discovery grants and other research grants for over \$$7$ million.
+She serves as Editor-In-Chief for Knowledge-Based Systems (Elsevier) and Editor-In-Chief for International Journal on Computational Intelligence Systems (Atlantis), has delivered $20$ keynote speeches at international conferences, and has chaired $10$ international conferences.
+She is a Fellow of IEEE and Fellow of IFSA. \end{IEEEbiography}